nodejs/modules/README.md

 ## Purpose

-The Node.js Modules Team maintains and actively develops the ECMAScript Modules (ESM) implementation in Node.js core.
+The original Node.js Modules Team planned and developed the ECMAScript Modules (ESM) implementation in Node.js core.

-Work includes:

-* ESM loader implementation
-* ESM specifier resolution
-* Loader hooks
-* ESM and CommonJS interoperability
-* Node.js and browser interoperability
-* VM modules implementation

-## Archives

-- **[Features](./doc/archive/features.md)**: As part of creating the ECMAScript Modules implementation for Node.js 12.0.0, [use cases](./doc/use-cases.md) were brainstormed, which led to a list of features.
-This feature list, which previously existed as a section in this repo's root README, informed what became the [plan for the implementation](./doc/archive/plan-for-new-modules-implementation.md).

-- **[Plan for New Modules Implementation](./doc/archive/plan-for-new-modules-implementation.md)**: This document summarized the work that went into the new ECMAScript Modules implementation that shipped in Node.js 12.0.0.
+The current team exists as subject matter experts to consult regarding the Node.js ESM implementation.

 ## Members